 <3> Residential exposures to extremely low-frequency magnetic fields

-Residential investigations of extremely low-frequency magnetic field exposures in Nordic countries based on calculated historic exposures have shown no evidence of a significant increase in risk of leukemia in adults in Finland (Verkasalo et al, 1996) or Norway (Tynes and Haldorsen, 2003), but a borderline increase in risk of AML and CML among persons residing in homes exposed to the highest estimated fields in Sweden (Feychting and Ahlbom, 1994).
-Risk of AML was not increased in adults residing in homes with measured exposures to extremely low-frequency magnetic field levels in western Washington state (Severson et al, 1988) nor was risk of total leukemia elevated in persons living in close proximity to high power lines in the U.K. (Elliott et al, 2013).
+Residential investigations of extremely low-frequency magnetic field exposures in Nordic countries based on calculated historic exposures have shown no evidence of a significant increase in risk of leukemia in adults in Finland (Verkasalo et al., 1996) or Norway (Tynes and Haldorsen, 2003), but a borderline increase in risk of AML and CML among persons residing in homes exposed to the highest estimated fields in Sweden (Feychting and Ahlbom, 1994).
+Risk of AML was not increased in adults residing in homes with measured exposures to extremely low-frequency magnetic field levels in western Washington state (Severson et al., 1988) nor was risk of total leukemia elevated in persons living in close proximity to high power lines in the U.K. (Elliott et al., 2013).

 <3> Occupational exposures to extremely low-frequency magnetic fields

 Most epidemiologic studies of myeloid leukemia (or brain tumors) in workers considered to have high exposure to extremely low-frequency magnetic fields (e.g., power linemen, utilities workers, and electronics workers) have used job titles and/or a job exposure matrix as proxy measures of exposure (see Chapter 16).
-A few studies that incorporated measurements, as reviewed earlier, reported inconsistent findings for AML (Linet et al, 2006).
-A meta-analysis published in 1997, which described an overall 40% increase in risk of AML among workers in jobs with high extremely low-frequency magnetic field exposures (Kheifets et al, 1997), was updated a decade later and reported a lower pooled estimate for AML (pooled relative risk (RR) = 1.09, 95% CI = 0.98-1.21) in this population (Kheifets et al, 2008).
+A few studies that incorporated measurements, as reviewed earlier, reported inconsistent findings for AML (Linet et al., 2006).
+A meta-analysis published in 1997, which described an overall 40% increase in risk of AML among workers in jobs with high extremely low-frequency magnetic field exposures (Kheifets et al., 1997), was updated a decade later and reported a lower pooled estimate for AML (pooled relative risk (RR) = 1.09, 95% CI = 0.98-1.21) in this population (Kheifets et al., 2008).
 Risk for CML was also lower in the more recent meta-analysis (RR = 1.11, 95% CI = 0.94-1.31) compared with the earlier one (RR = 1.24, 95% CI = 0.98-1.57).
 Based on these results, Kheifets and colleagues concluded that the lack of a clear pattern of extremely low-frequency magnetic field exposures and risks for AML, CML, and other leukemia subtypes did not support the hypothesis that these exposures were responsible for the observed excess risks.
-Subsequent to the 2008 meta-analysis, an update of a cohort study of Danish utility workers found no evidence of increased risk of total leukemia (Johansen et al, 2007), while a population-based cohort study in the Netherlands that utilized a job exposure matrix found a dose-response relationship with estimated low and high exposure to extremely low-frequency magnetic fields and AML (Koeman, 2014).
+Subsequent to the 2008 meta-analysis, an update of a cohort study of Danish utility workers found no evidence of increased risk of total leukemia (Johansen et al., 2007), while a population-based cohort study in the Netherlands that utilized a job exposure matrix found a dose-response relationship with estimated low and high exposure to extremely low-frequency magnetic fields and AML (Koeman, 2014).

 <3> Radiofrequency exposures

 There is little evidence that myeloid neoplasms are increased among people using mobile telephones or living in proximity to base stations (IARC, 2013).
 There are few epidemiologic studies of workers exposed to radiofrequency fields, and some of the results are difficult to interpret.
 In general, risks of leukemia overall and myeloid leukemia were not increased (IARC, 2013).
-An exception was an elevated risk of AML mortality among aviation electronics technicians (RR = 2.60, 95% CI = 1.53-4.43, based on 23 deaths) (Groves et al, 2002).
+An exception was an elevated risk of AML mortality among aviation electronics technicians (RR = 2.60, 95% CI = 1.53-4.43, based on 23 deaths) (Groves et al., 2002).
 In this same cohort, a non-significant increase in AML (RR = 1.87, 95% CI = 0.98-3.58) was observed among 20,109 U.S. Navy personnel who served on ships during the Korean War and were characterized as having high radiofrequency exposure based on expert assessment.

 <1> CHEMICAL EXPOSURES: MANUFACTURING, FARMING, MEDICATIONS